kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 compile-time:

 libxml2 (default)
--   XPath 1.0

--   Partial support for EXSLT functions
+XPath 1.0 and partial support for EXSLT functions

 Saxon (experimental)
--   XPath 1.0

--   XPath 2.0

--   XPath 3.0
+XPath 1.0, 2.0 and 3.0

+XQilla (experimental)
+XPath 1.0 and 2.0

 Information on which XPath engine is in use can be obtained from the --version option.